syncfusion/blazor-docs/src/notifications/progress-bar/events.md

 @code{
     public void LoadedHandler(System.EventArgs args)
     {
-        // Here you can customize your code
+        // Here you can customize the code.
     }
 }
 ```